-Address:

-Address 2:
+Address 2: ·

-City: []
+City: Γ

-State: West Vincinia
+~· ·

-West Virginia
+State: West Virginia

 Zip:

 Phone:

+i none.
 Ext: TTY

 Fax:

 E-mail:

-8. Authorizing Signature
+8. Authorizin ng Signature

-This document, together with Appendices A through J, constitutes the state's request for a waiver under §1915(c) of the Social Security Act.
-The state assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.

-Upon approval by CMS, the waiver application serves as the state's authority to provide home and community-based waiver services to the specified target groups.
-The state attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.
+waiver, including operate the waiver ed waiver under §1915(c) of the Social Security Act.
+The state affirms that it will abide by all provisions of the the provisions of this amendment when approved by CMS.
+The state further attests that it will continuously r in accordance with the assurances specified in Section V and the additional requirements specified in Section d waiver.
+The state certifies that additional proposed revisions to the waiver request will be submitted by the in the form of additional waiver amendments.

-Signature: Tony Atkins
+Signature: Cynthia Beane

 State Medicaid Director or Designee

-Submission Date: May 13, 2020
+Submission Date: Sep 20, 2019

-Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.
+Note: The Signature and Submission Date fields will be automatically completed when the State

+Medicaid Director submits the application.

-Last Name: Atkins
+Last Name:

+Atkins

-First Name: Tony
+First Name:

+Tony

+Title:

-Title: Deputy Commissioner
+Deputy Commissioner

+Agency:

-Agency: WVDHHR Bureau for Medical Services
+WV DHHR Bureau for Medical Services

+Address:

-Address: 350 Capitol Street, Room 251
+350 Capital Street, Room 251

-Address 2: Γ
+Address 2:

 City:

 Charleston

 State: West Virginia

-Zip: 25301
+Zip:

+Phone:

-Phone: (304) 558-1700 Ext: TTY
+Ext: TTY

-Fax: (304) 558-4398
+Fax:

-E-mail:

-Attachments Tony.E.Atkins@wv.gov